4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 to research subjects of all ages in NIH-supported clinical research studies (see definition of clinical research).

-The inclusion of women and members of minority groups and their subpopulations must be addressed in developing a
+The inclusion of individuals on the basis of sex/gender, race, and ethnicity must be addressed in developing a

 research design appropriate to the scientific objectives of the study.
 A proposed outreach program for recruiting

-proposed, investigators must consider whether clinically important sex/gender and race/ethnicity differences in the
+proposed, investigators must consider whether clinically important sex/gender, racial, and/or ethnic differences in the

 intervention effect are to be expected and plan the research accordingly.